-Q1: How to format a hard drive that would be sold to another person?
+Q1: How to format a hard drive for Mac that would be sold to another person?
 I'm usually change hard drives to a bigger capacity ones and sold the old ones to others.
 Is there a way to completely format or erase the data from hard drive so it cannot be recovered by another user?
 I’m running Mac OS X Mountain Lion.
 Thanks for any advice.

 Q2: I have a 2TB external hard drive full of work that I have been using on window but I can't use it to save data from my new Mac book air.
 Is there a way to format my 2TB external hard drive to use on Mac & PC?